-I love adding vintage furniture to our home.
-Each piece is carefully sought and there is always a story that comes with it.
-Today I am sharing my favorite vintage pieces in our Waco home.
+I love adding unique vintage furniture to our home.
+Each piece was carefully sought and there is always a story that comes with it.
+Today I am sharing my favorite unique vintage pieces in our Waco home.

-Lately, I have been obsessed with looking back at all of my vintage furniture finds.
+Lately, I have been obsessed with looking back at all of my unique vintage furniture finds.

-I think it’s because I haven’t been able to attend flea markets again.
+I think it’s because I am finally able to attend flea markets again.
 If you like flea markets, you might enjoy my Insider Tips to Flea Market Shopping.

-In order to fill my need to shop at a flea market, I have decided to share my favorite vintage finds in our Waco fixer upper home.
+Now that I am shopping again for unique vintage pieces, I wanted to share my favorite vintage finds in our Waco fixer upper home.
 This just might be a pretty long blog post because there is a lot to share!

-Since our home was going to be an Airbnb, I wanted to find something unique to hold all of our guest’s comment cards.
+Since our home was going to be an Airbnb, I wanted to find a unique vintage item to hold all of our guest’s comment cards.
 This cabinet is from an old general store.
 It was used to keep a tally of all of the farmer’s purchases in town throughout the year.
 Once the harvest was completed, everyone paid their bill.

 The papers on the left are original and I love seeing the prices on the receipts!
 I also love seeing all of the comment cards left by our guests.
 One of my greatest experiences when I visited Waco last month was reading all of these from the past year!

 Our kitchen island was the find of the century.
 The color varies between blue, green, and gray, depending on the light and time of day.
 It’s an old general store counter.
 It had a modern top which I replaced with butcher block.

-I have also collected a lot of vintage accessories for our home.
-I love vintage glassware and the seltzer bottles and weck jars were less than $10 at Round Top.
+I have also collected a lot of vintage accessories for our kitchen.
+I love vintage glassware and the seltzer bottles and weck jars (on the top shelf) were less than $10 at Round Top.

 I bought these tall vintage French doors while we were still under construction and found the perfect place for them.
 (The doors ended up determining the height of the doorway!)
 These were also from Round Top.